RubendeBruin/DAVE-book/trees_and_loops.md

 ## Trees and Loops

 Joints in DAVE are mathematically perfect.
+This has big advantages for numerical stability and solving speed.
 This has one big disadvantage: It is impossible to construct geometric loops in a structure.
 This is because a child can not be its own (grand) parent.
+Axis systems can only be placed on others as long as their family relations form a tree.
+Trees are good, loops are impossible.

 This is not unique to DAVE.
 Any software implementing multibody structures (Orcaflex constraints, bullet physics multibody) suffers from this.

+This is usually not a big problem as long as you are aware of it.
+The simplest solution is to use an elastic connector somewhere.
+Examples of elastic connectors are: beams, 2d springs, 6d springs and cables and shackles with their "elastic" property set to True.

 ### Work-around 1: Elastic connectors